 Monitor and Measure.
 Set up and implement frequent performance reviews and make the data available to those most able to influence performance.
 After that collect, analyse and present productivity data quickly and efficiently so that those engaged can see how their performance is going and what impact decisions or actions have had on performance.

-The LARA Leadership Learning series consists of 10 short modules published as eBooks on Amazon Kindle.
+The LARA Leadership Learning series consists of 10 short modules published as Kindle eBooks and Paperbacks on Amazon.
 These modules are organised against the Leader of Others leadership competencies.
 If you are a subscribers to Kindle Unlimited you can read these eBook for free.

 On this Blog Execution and Extreme Ownership The DIG/SET/SPIKE Principle by Richi Mock.